Nearly a quarter of euro zone government bonds offer negative yields - Tradeweb

 Economists say the scheme, combined with a recovery in bank lending, a weak euro and lower oil prices, could stimulate much-needed growth in the 19-member bloc.

 Tradeweb is an affiliate of Thomson Reuters.
-(Editing by Nigel Stephenson/Jeremy Gaunt)
+(Editing by Nigel Stephenson/Jermey Gaunt)

-LONDON, May 2 British bank Shawbrook Group's independent directors said on Tuesday that they could not recommend a buyout bid from a consortium of private equity firms.
+* Futures market sees little chance of change in rates (Adds currency reaction, economist quote)

-LONDON, May 2 British housebuilder Bovis , which was subject to two failed buyout bids earlier this year, said it would take a 2.8 million-pound hit from the talks and a review conducted in February after the firm warned on profits.
+May 2 Australian shares snapped seven straight sessions of gains to end Tuesday lower as financial stocks fell after Australia and New Zealand banks' quarterly earnings missed expectations.